simwrapper/simwrapper.github.io/docs/topsheet-table.md

     value: 0.10

 # Calculations --------------------------------------------
-# These are calculated as if in a script, in order from top
+# These are calculated as if in a script, from top to bottom.
-# down.
-The language is very simple, you generally can only
+# The language is very simple, you generally can only
 # do one operation per line.
 Thus you will probably need
 # to calculate a few intermediate variables which can
 # be referenced in later lines.
 Then output the final